-Tesla’s organizational structure creates business capabilities that enable strong control of the business despite its growing international operations.
+Tesla’s organizational structure creates business capabilities that enable strong managerial control despite growing international operations.
 Thus, this organizational structure supports Tesla’s mission and vision statement, which emphasize global leadership for electric products in the automotive market.

 Features of Tesla Motors, Inc.’s Organizational Structure

 Tesla has a functional organizational structure.
 This structure involves organizational function as the main defining factor.
 Other characteristics observable in other types of organizational structure are also present in the firm’s structure, although at a less significant extent.
 The following characteristics are significant in Tesla’s organizational structure: